-(1) A student is excluded from school:

-1) where the student or a parent of a student with limited active legal capacity has submitted the respective application to the school;

-2) where the student has commenced the acquisition of education in another general education school or in a foreign educational institution and is not subject to subsection 3 of this section during the studies abroad; [RT I, 11.07.2013, 1 - entry into force 01.09.2013]

-3) where studies are not pursued in the class where the student is supposed to continue their studies;

-4) where by their behaviour the student jeopardises the security of other people in the school or repeatedly violates the internal rules, except a student subject to the duty to attend school;
+- (1) A student is excluded from school: - 1) where the student or a parent of a student with limited active legal capacity has submitted the respective application to the school; - 2) where the student has commenced the acquisition of education in another general education school or in a foreign educational institution and is not subject to subsection 3 of this section during the studies abroad; [RT I, 11.07.2013, 1 entry into force 01.09.2013] - 3) where studies are not pursued in the class where the student is supposed to continue their studies; - 4) where by their behaviour the student jeopardises the security of other people in the school or repeatedly violates the internal rules, except a student subject to the duty to attend school; - 5) where, upon acquisition of basic education, the student is absent from lessons without a good reason and they cannot therefore be transferred to the next class, except a student subject to the duty to attend school;

-5) where, upon acquisition of basic education, the student is absent from lessons without a good reason and they cannot therefore be transferred to the next class, except a student subject to the duty to attend school; 6) where the student fails to fulfil the conditions of graduation from an upper secondary school within the standard period of study and their period of study has not been extended under an individual curriculum; 7) where over a half of the course grades received by the student are "weak" or "poor" in three or more subjects over the academic year when studying in an upper secondary school;

-8) where, while pursuing studies in the non-stationary form, the student has not participated in studies for five consecutive study weeks, except a student subject to the duty to attend school;

-9) where the student acquired education in a school that organises teaching and learning in a prison, and the student was released from prison;
+- 6) where the student fails to fulfil the conditions of graduation from an upper secondary school within the standard period of study and their period of study has not been extended under an individual curriculum; - 7) where over a half of the course grades received by the student are "weak" or "poor" in three or more subjects over the academic year when studying in an upper secondary school; - 8) where, while pursuing studies in the non-stationary form, the student has not participated in studies for five consecutive study weeks, except a student subject to the duty to attend school; - 9) where the student acquired education in a school that organises teaching and learning in a prison, and the student was released from prison;

-10) where the student has fulfilled the conditions of graduation from a basic school or an upper secondary school and a graduation certificate has been issued to the student;

-11) in the event of the death of the student.

-(2) Additional grounds for exclusion from upper secondary school may be specified in the internal rules of upper secondary schools.

-(3) A student acquiring basic education who temporarily acquires education of the same level in a foreign educational institution is not excluded from the student list of the school within the standard period of study where home educating is applied to the student is subject at the time of studying abroad at the request of a parent.
+- [RT I, 25.10.2017, 1 entry into force 01.01.2018] 10) where the student has fulfilled the conditions of graduation from a basic school or an upper secondary school and a graduation certificate has been issued to the student; - 11) in the event of the death of the student. - (2) Additional grounds for exclusion from upper secondary school may be specified in the internal rules of upper secondary schools. - (3) A student acquiring basic education who temporarily acquires education of the same level in a foreign educational institution is not excluded from the student list of the school within the standard period of study where home educating is applied to the student is subject at the time of studying abroad at the request of a parent.
 A student acquiring general secondary education who temporarily acquires education of the same level in a foreign educational institution is not excluded from the student list of the school within the standard period of study where the student continues the studies as an external student at the time of studying abroad.
-[RT I, 11.07.2013, 1 - entry into force 01.09.2013]

-(4) The minister responsible for the field establishes a procedure for exclusion of students from school.

-(5) Heads of school make decisions to exclude students, taking into account the provisions of this section.
+[RT I, 11.07.2013, 1 - entry into force 01.09.2013] - (4) The minister in charge of the policy sector establishes a procedure for exclusion of students from school. - (5) Heads of school make decisions to exclude students, taking into account the provisions of this section.